Participant developer guide

 Abstract class AcElementListenerV1

-This abstract class is introduced to help to maintain the java backward compatibility with AutomationCompositionElementListener implemented in 7.1.0 version.
+This abstract class is introduced to help to maintain temporarily the java backward compatibility with AutomationCompositionElementListener implemented in 7.1.0 version.
 So developers can decide to align to new functionality later.
 Any new functionality in the future will be wrapped by this class.

 The Abstract class AcElementListenerV1 supports the follow methods.